Louisvdw/dbus-serialbattery/docs/docs/troubleshoot/index.md

 * Check, if your BMS type is found (change to the `ttyUSB*` your device use)

   - For serial connected BMS

+    💡 The `tail` command with the parameter `-F` does not quit automatically, since it waits for new log entries.
+    You can exit by pressing `CTRL + C`.

     ```bash
     tail -F /data/log/dbus-serialbattery.ttyUSB0/current | tai64nlocal